+The 11-14 age range is a critical time for boys and singing.
+It’s the time when voices change.
+Boys can feel highly vulnerable vocally and are easily embarrassed.
 The proper title of Boys Keep Singing was actually “Widening Young Male Participation in Chorus”.
 This knowledge transfer project was funded by the Arts and Humanities Research Council and carried out by Edge Hill University and the University of York in collaboration with the National Youth Choirs of Great Britain.

-The filming coincided largely with the existence of SingUp, the National Singing Programme in English primary schools.
-Sensing (quite correctly) that SingUp was never going to tackle the far more challenging task of singing in the lower secondary school, the project became known by the catchier title of Boys Keep Singing because it aims to do “exactly what it says on the tin” KEEP– BOYS-SINGING when they move up to secondary school.
+The filming coincided largely with the existence of Sing Up, the National Singing Programme in English primary schools.
+At the time, Sing Up was funded only to work in primary schools.
+The transition between primary and secondary school, however, is absolutely critical for boys’ voices and vocal identities.
+The project thus became known by the catchier title of Boys Keep Singing because it aims to do “exactly what it says on the tin” KEEP– BOYS-SINGING when they move up to secondary school.
 Probably the most substantial and sustained work on this problem, at least in a practical sense, has been done by the Cambiata Vocal Institute of America, to whom the “cambiata brand” belongs.
 See what CVIA say about Boys Keep Singing.

 Edge Hill University generously funded much dissemination activity after completion of the project, which saw me travelling the length and breadth of Britain to run training days on boys’ voices in secondary schools and other venues.
 Amongst the most successful outcomes have been Cambiata: the emerging voice, run by Angela Renshaw in Cornwall.
 Also successful was the training day held at Blackburn Cathedral and subsequently repeated as a collaboration with the Association of British Choral Directors.
 This led to the foundation of Cambiata North West, a now thriving regional changing voice choir run by ABCD.